Bengali Hindu diaspora: Europe

 In Italy, the moderate community of Bengali Hindus celebrate Durga Puja in Bologna and Rome.
 There are around 15,000 Bengali Hindu families in Paris.
-The Bengali Hindus began to migrate to Germany in the 1950s and the 1960s.
+Bengali Hindus began to migrate to Germany in the 1950s and the 1960s.

-Notable Bengali Hindus in Europe include British Communist leader Rajani Palme Dutt, German politician Anita Bose Pfaff, German football manager Robin Dutt, and the richest hotelier of Sweden Bicky Chakraborty.
+Notable Bengali Hindus in Europe include British Communist leader Rajani Palme Dutt, German politician Anita Bose Pfaff, German football manager Robin Dutt, and the richest hotelier of Sweden, Bicky Chakraborty.

 North America

 Bengali Hindus began to arrive in Canada in the 1970s.
 In 1991, there were an estimated 4,000 Bengali Hindus living in Canada, mainly from India.
 However, after the IT boom in the late 1990s, more and more professionals began to settle in Canada.
 According to the 2006 census, there are 52,130 Bengali Hindus in Canada.
 The Bengali Hindus are mostly concentrated in the cities of Toronto, Ottawa, Montreal, Edmonton, Calgary, Vancouver and Halifax.

 The earliest Bengali Hindus in the United States were the revolutionaries fighting for Indian independence.
 They arrived in the first few decades of the twentieth century.
 Examples include Noni Gopal Bose, the father of Bose Corp's Amar Bose.
-In 1913, the Bengali Hindu Okhoy Kumar Mozumdar became the second Indian-born person to get U.S. citizenship after the Punjabi Sikh Bhagat Singh Thind who was the first one to obtain it after the United States v.
+In 1913, the Bengali Hindu Okhoy Kumar Mozumdar became the second Indian-born person to get U.S. citizenship after the Punjabi Sikh Bhagat Singh Thind, who was the first one to obtain it after the United States v.
 Bhagat Singh Thind court case.
 Later the citizenship was stripped from him for not being White/Caucasian.
 According to the 2006 census, there were around 33,400 Bengali Hindus of Indian origin in the United States.

 Asia

 The Bengali Hindu diaspora in Asia is distributed in two major regions, South East Asia and the Middle East.
-India had developed religious and economic ties with South East Asia since the ancient times.
+India had developed religious and economic ties with South East Asia since ancient times.
 This cultural cross exchange took place through the port of Tamralipta in Bengal.
 In the modern age, the emigration of Bengali Hindus to South East Asia has taken place since the colonial times.
 Famous Bengali Hindus from Myanmar include H. N. Goshal and Amar Nath, both of whom were foremost and important leaders of the Communist Party of Burma.

 Bengali Hindus settled in present-day Myanmar, Singapore and Malaysia since the beginning of the 20th century.
-A small community of Bengali Hindus numbering around 1,600 live in Thailand.
+A small community of Bengali Hindus numbering around 1,600 lives in Thailand.
 The annual Durga Puja festival is celebrated in Bangkok.